gcorthey/CrossThreadLib/README.md

 # CrossThreadLib
-Library to access objects created in the UI thread from another thread.
+.NET Library written in C# to access objects created in the UI thread from another thread.